GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

    from a designated place, offer equivalent access to copy the above specified materials from the same place.

-   e) Verify that the user has already received a copy of these materials or that you have already sent this user a copy.
+   e) Verify that the userBean has already received a copy of these materials or that you have already sent this userBean a copy.

  For an executable, the required form of the "work that uses the Library" must include any data and utility programs needed for